bemusic/bmson-spec/doc/specification.rst

 Beat Resolution
 ---------------

 This is the number of pulses per one quarter note in a 4/4 measure.
-By default, this value is ``240``, which means that 1 quarter note is split into 240 pulses[#]_.
+By default, this value is ``240``, which means that 1 quarter note is split into 240 pulses. [#]_

 .. figure:: images/time_units.png

    Example between beat, pulse, and metric time.

-.. admonition:: Note
+.. admonition:: Notes

   In this document, we assume that resolution is always ``240``.